-Can a PR be held liable for the actions of a co-representative?
+Can a personal representative be held liable for the actions of another PR?

 Is it possible for a PR to avoid liability or provide a defence to a claim brought by creditors of the estate?

 Yes.
 Provided PRs perform their duties to the estate diligently then they should be able to defend themselves against any claims.
 If a creditor brings a claim against a PR to recover a debt due from the deceased then the PR is able to plead any defence to the claim which the deceased may have pleaded had he been alive.

-Is it possible when making a will to include a clause restricting the liability of a PR?
+Is it possible when making a will to include a clause restricting the liability of a personal representative?

 Yes, but only so far as beneficiaries are concerned.
-Such a clause may restrict a PR’s liability for claims brought by a beneficiary under the will but not for actions brought by creditors of the estate.
+Such a clause may restrict the liability of a personal representative for claims brought by a beneficiary under the will but not for actions brought by creditors of the estate.
 Statutory relief will be given if the PR can prove that they acted honestly and reasonably when distributing the deceased’s estate.

 How can PRs protect themselves against any unknown creditors/beneficiaries?

 PRs must take all reasonable steps to ascertain details of the creditors and beneficiaries of the estate so they do not leave themselves open to personal liability.
 Protection is given under s27 Trustees Act 1925, which provides that the PR must advertise the distribution of the estate in the London Gazette and local newspapers in the area where the deceased lived or carried out his business.
 After the notice period has expired the PR will be able to safely distribute the estate without being personally liable to any unknown creditors or beneficiaries of the estate.

-If you are involved in a PR or executor dispute and require legal assistance then please contact us for a free asessment of your case on 0808 139 1599 or send us an email.
+If you are involved in a PR or executor dispute and require legal assistance then please contact us for a free assessment of your case on 0808 139 1599 or send us an email.